General Questions

 Where is Metropolitan Community College?

 Check out MCC’s website to learn more about the College!
-We are located at MCC’s Fort Omaha Campus – 32nd St. and Sorensen Parkway.
-All Conference activities are held in Building #22, the Institute for Culinary Arts- Swanson Conference Center (SCC).
-Rehearsals are held at the SCC, as well as other campus locations
+The Festival takes place at MCC’s Fort Omaha Campus – 32nd St. and Sorensen Parkway.
+All Festival activities are held in Building #22, the Institute for Culinary Arts- Swanson Conference Center (SCC).
+Rehearsals are held at the SCC, as well as other campus locations.

 I’d like to attend a reading.
 Do I need to pay/register online?